Cbre12/Cbre12/README.md

 - CI/CD workflows that are fast, reliable, and low-maintenance
 - Software that solves real problems — not demos, production systems

-## Open To

-Collaboration on backend systems, DevOps tooling, infrastructure as code, and open-source projects with a clear practical purpose.
-Feel free to reach out.